mcdrst/mock-json/README.md

 * json null values
 * sort, page and limit are reserved wordks, don't use then as keys in json file
-* don't try sort param if json file does not have the same key in all records (objects ofa a collection)
+* don't try sort param if json file does not have the same key in all records
 * many more...